robinthibaut/deep-cca/README.md

 * ~~Make it compatible with Tensorflow backend (remove Theano dependency)~~
 * Make it compatible with scikit-learn framework
 * Currently, the code is designed to solve a classification problem - I'm interested in solving regression problems
+* Figure out how to back-transform the data that went through the NN layers to their original space.

 ## Description